RedMoon-Security/DomainBrute/README.md

 ./DomainBrute.py

-Make sure the subdomain_list.txt file is in the same directory as DomainBrute.py<br/>Alternatively, enter the path to your own custom list at the prompt<br/><br/>Enter the domain you want to discover subomains for and press enter.
+Make sure the subdomain_list.txt file is in the same directory as DomainBrute.py<br/>Alternatively, enter the path to your own custom list at the prompt<br/><br/>Enter the domain you want to discover subdomains for and press enter.